Trictrac: Spelling and etymology

-The French word "trictrac" has been variously spelt: tricque-trac, trique-trac, triquetrac, trictrac and, more rarely, tric trac or tric-trac.
+The French word trictrac has been variously spelt: tricque-trac, trique-trac, triquetrac, trictrac and, more rarely, tric trac or tric-trac.
 Nowadays, only the last three spellings are used, the others having long since fallen into disuse.

-As for etymology, today it is widely believed that the word "trictrac" is an onomatopoeia, but this is not universally accepted.
+As for etymology, today it is widely believed that the word trictrac is an onomatopoeia, but this is not universally accepted.
 Jollivet (1634) considers that the word trictrac is an onomatopoeia before asking the reader to be satisfied with this linguistic origin since "the subject is a game and not a science":

 The anonymous author of the second treatise, published by Charpentier (1698, 1701, 1715), prefers a Greek origin, more noble and learned:

 Soumille (1738 and 1756), quoting the leading lexicographers, affirms that the word "trictrac" is an onomatopoeia:

 Fallavel (1776) is the most direct: "the game draws its name from the noise we make while playing it."

 Guiton (1816 and 1822) does not address the subject, while Lepeintre (1818) initially distances himself from the name being an onomatopoeia before adopting it:

 Lelasseux-Lafosse (1852), polytechnique lecturer and author of the last important treatise of the 19th century, quotes the two hypotheses previously put forward without taking sides:

 In conclusion, there is nothing to support either thesis.
 While the one on Greek origin appears complex, that of onomatopoeia, although attractive, appears equally uncertain.
 However, another old meaning of the word trictrac tends to reinforce the onomatopoeia hypothesis, it being also a 17th century name for a driven hunt:

 Gaming material

-The equipment needed to play trictrac comprises:
+The equipment needed to play comprises: